 Timothée Chauvin, Paul Noalhyt, and Yuanzhe Wu at Red Balloon Security reported these vulnerabilities to CISA.

-Schneider Electric recommends users using Easergy P5 upgrade to v01.401.101 and users using Easergy P3 upgrade to version 30.205.
-These include a fix for these vulnerabilities.
-Firmware upgrades are available on request from Schneider Electric’s Customer Care Center.
+Schneider Electric recommends users using Easergy P5 upgrade to v01.402.101 and users using Easergy P3 upgrade to version 30.205.
+These firmware upgrades include a fix for the identified vulnerabilities and are available upon request from Schneider Electric’s Customer Care Center.

 For CVE-2022-22723 and CVE-2022-22725 only, if users choose not to apply the remediation provided above, they should immediately apply the following mitigation to reduce the risk of exploit: